In This Article

 First, the model was pre-trained on a massive multilingual corpus of 14.8 trillion tokens with a strong bias towards English and Chinese and mathematical and programming data.

-The reasoning data was generated by expert models, non-reasoning data was from a previous version of DeepSeek and was reviewed by human.
+The reasoning data was generated by expert models, non-reasoning data was from a previous version of DeepSeek and was reviewed by humans.
 Reinforcement learning further refined the model’s reasoning abilities.
 Expert models trained on synthetic data generated by an internal version of DeepSeek, domain-specific and optimized through reflection and verification.

 DeepSeek also used a technique called “distillation” where a new AI system learns from an existing one by looking at answers to questions.
 This allowed the model to be built quickly and cheaply, challenging the idea that top AI requires big budgets.
-Through this process DeepSeek built a model that can compete with other top AI systems while being efficient and cost effective.
+Through this process, DeepSeek built a model that can compete with other top AI systems while being efficient and cost-effective.

 DeepSeek’s ability to thrive under limitations proves that AI innovation isn’t just about having the most powerful computer chips—it’s about building smarter, more efficient models.